Let me start out with this… Do you dehydrate apples? If not, there’s one particular reason you should.

 Note: Please read the entire recipe before beginning.
 Total time required is 16-24 hours.

-Cut each apple in half and slice each end off the apple (the stem and butt) and don’t worry about the seeds..
-Slice the remaining apple into approximately 3/8″ thick slices, making the slices as even as you can.
+- Cut each apple in half and slice each end off the apple (the stem and butt) and don't worry about the seeds.
+Slice the remaining apple into approximately ⅜" thick slices, making the slices as even as you can.
 Use a mandolin if you have one.
+(Do not slice too thin or the apple will stick to the dehydrator.)

 There were many happy moms to see apples in their kid’s candy buckets that night.
 And those same moms were even happier to see their kids eating and enjoying apples instead of candy!